awendland/faas-benchmarking/README.md

 * Infrastructure created (and yet to be destroyed) will be stored in a checkpoint file.
 This infrastructure will be re-used by subsequent executions with the same run ID (this can be leveraged to debug benchmarking components).

 Run a test with `python3 ../test_runs/cold_start_suite.py` (assuming you're in a subfolder, like `results/` where you want the output to be saved).

+### `experiments/`

+Contains self-contained ad-hoc lil' experiments (for testing things like network jitter or SNTP).
+Primarily written in node.js.
+Each experiment _should_ (hopefully) have a Readme file with it.